seamuslowry/hundred-and-ten/README.md

 #### Stealing a Bid

-When a player has already bid, but another player that has not yet passed would still like to be the bidder, they may attempt to steal the bid.
-To do so, they must bid an amount over the current bid.
-Play will continue around the table and the original bidder will be given the opportunity to steal the bid back or pass and cede the bid.
-Recall that the [dealer](#dealer) has special privileges when stealing the bid.
-Bidding will continue until all but one player has passed.
+When a player places a bid, other players in the round must bid above this amount (unless they are the [dealer](#dealer)) or pass.
+Bidding above (or at, see: [dealer](#dealer)) the current highest bid is called Stealing the Bid and bidding continues around the table until all but one player has passed.

 #### Selecting Trump

-Once a player has bid, they will select the trump suit for the round.
-Once trump is selected, all players at the table may discard any or all of their current hand and have their hand refilled from the deck.
-The dealer is the first player to discard.
-From there, the turn passes around the table clockwise until all players have had the opportunity.
+The highest bidder selects the trump suit for the round.
+Once the trump is selected, all players at the table may choose to discard any or all of their current hand and have their hand refilled from the deck.
+This begins with the dealer, and continues clockwise until all players have had the opportunity to discard.

 ### Tricks

+Each round consists of five tricks.
+Each player contributes one card to a trick.
+When all players have played a card, the trick ends and a winner is determined.

-Once trump is selected and all players have discarded and been redealt, the first trick begins.
-The player to the left of the bidder plays the first card.
-From there, play continues clockwise until all players have played one card.
-Subsequent tricks will start with the winner of the previous trick and continue clockwise in the same manner.
+The first trick begins with the player to the left of the highest bidder; play continues clockwise until the trick is complete.
+Subsequent tricks will begin with the winner of the previous trick.

 #### Trump Cards

-A card is a trump card if it is the suit selected by the bidder.
+A card is a trump card if it is the suit selected by the highest bidder.

 Additionally, the Ace of Hearts and the Joker are both considered trump cards regardless of the suit chosen by the bidder.
 This is important to remember for [winning a trick](#winning-a-trick) and [bleeding](#bleeding).